migmaq/titan1c/docs/WHY-DENO.md

 internet access.

 ## Deno has typescript support baked in

 - for a volunteer project, with multiple contributors working sporadically, and probably less tests than would be ideal, typing is critical.

 ## Javascript is a very popular language with a large community

 - it is likely to be supported for a long time.
 - Javascript (unlike python) has a language specification and multiple widely used fully compatible implementations.

 ## The whole system can be written in one language

 - we have substantial parts of the system that we have to run in the browser.
 Using JS means we will have a single implementation language (for both code and skills reuse).

 ## It is Super easy to run Deno projects

-- the deno runtime is a single executable file, once the user has downloaded that they can do:
+The deno runtime is a single executable file, once the user has downloaded that they can do:

 ```
 $ deno run -A https://titan1c.org/dictionary_builder.tsconfig